 Let’s take a look on magnitude responses of high-order Newton-Cotes rules where numerical instability shows up.

 Here we have much more interesting situation.
-Filters are not low-pass anymore, actually they can be called “super” noise amplifiers as they strengthen high frequencies by great extend.
-This makes formulas very unstable.
+Rules are not low-pass anymore, actually they can be called “super” noise amplifiers as they strengthen high frequencies by great extend.
+This makes formulas numerically unstable, as rounding errors (or other “noisy” components) are amplified and might deteriorate the accuracy.

 To overcome this issue usually researcher switches from equidistant integration rules to one of the more advanced quadrature of Gauss type (Legendre, Laguerre, Jacobi or else).
 There nodes are distributed more densely towards interval boundaries which allows preventing “wild” behavior of interpolating polynomial and leads to stable computations.